Haritaki, Harad (Terminalia chebula)

 - Vijaya haritaki - It is available in vindhya Mountains and used to cure all type of disorders.

-- Rohini haritaki - It is available in Sindh, fruit is circular in shape, very beneficial for consumption and wound healing.
+- Rohini haritaki - This type of haritaki is available in Sindh, fruit is circular in shape, very beneficial for consumption and wound healing.

-- Putna haritaki - It grows in Himalayas having small fruit and big seed, it is very effective for using it externally.
+- Putna haritaki - Putna haritaki grows in Himalayas having small fruit and big seed, this is very effective for using externally.

-- Abhaya haritaki - It is also available in champa area with five layers of fruit skin and used for treatment of eye related disorders.
+- Abhaya haritaki - This haritaki is also available in Champa area with five layers of fruit skin and used for treatment of eye related disorders.

 - Jayanti haritaki - It is found in Saurashtra region of Gujarat with yellow color flowers and best used to cure all type of disorders.

-- Chetaki haritaki - It is available in Himachal Pradesh with three layers of fruit skin and used for purgation therapy.
+- Chetaki haritaki - Chetaki haritaki is available in Himachal Pradesh with three layers of fruit skin and used for purgation therapy.

 - Kingdom - Plantae